Letter and spirit of the law: Shakespeare

-William Shakespeare wrote numerous plays dealing with the letter-versus-spirit antithesis, almost always coming down on the side of "spirit", often forcing villains (who sided with the letter) to make concessions.
-In one of the best known examples, The Merchant of Venice, he introduces the quibble as a plot device to save both the spirit and the letter of the law.
-The moneylender Shylock has made an agreement with Antonio that if he cannot repay a loan, he will have a pound of flesh from him.
+William Shakespeare wrote numerous plays dealing with the letter-versus-spirit antithesis, almost always coming down on the side of "spirit" and often forcing villains (who sided with the letter) to make concessions.
+In one of the best-known examples, The Merchant of Venice, he introduces the quibble as a plot device to preserve both the spirit and the letter of the law.
+The moneylender Shylock has made an agreement with Antonio that if Antonio cannot repay a loan, Shylock will have a pound of flesh from him.
 When the debt is not repaid in time, Portia at first pleads for mercy in a famous speech: "The quality of mercy is not strain'd, It droppeth as the gentle rain from heaven Upon the place beneath.
 It is twice blest: It blesseth him that gives and him that takes."
 (IV, i, 185).
-When Shylock refuses, she finally saves Antonio by pointing out that Shylock's agreement with him mentioned no blood, and therefore Shylock can have his pound of flesh only if he sheds no blood.
+When Shylock refuses, she finally saves Antonio by pointing out that Shylock's agreement with him mentions no blood, and therefore, Shylock can have his pound of flesh only if he sheds no blood.

 U.S. constitutional law

 Interpretations of the U.S. Constitution have historically been divided on the "letter versus spirit" debate.
-For example, at the founding, the Federalist Party argued for a looser interpretation of the Constitution, granting Congress broad powers in keeping with the spirit of the broader purpose of some of the Founding Fathers (notably including the Federalist founders' purposes).
+For example, at its founding, the Federalist Party argued for a looser interpretation of the Constitution, granting Congress broad powers in keeping with the spirit and intent of the Founding Fathers, particularly those associated with the Federalist Party.
 The Federalists would have represented the "spirit" interpretation.
-In contrast, the Democratic-Republicans, who favored a limited federal government, argued for the strict interpretation of the Constitution, arguing that the federal government was granted only those powers enumerated in the Constitution, and nothing not explicitly stated; they represented the "letter" interpretation.
+In contrast, the Democratic-Republicans, who favored a limited federal government, argued for a strict interpretation of the Constitution, arguing that the federal government was granted only those powers enumerated in the Constitution and nothing not explicitly stated; they represented the "letter" interpretation.

-Modern constitutional interpretation is also divided on these lines.
-Living Constitution scholars advocate for a spiritesque interpretative strategy, although one grounded in a spirit that reflects broad powers.
-Originalist or textualist scholars advocate a more letter-based approach, arguing that the Amendment process of the Constitution necessarily forecloses broader interpretations that can be accomplished by passing an amendment.
+Modern constitutional interpretation is also divided along these lines.
+Living Constitution scholars advocate for an interpretation based on the spirit of the document, although one grounded in a spirit that reflects broad powers.
+Originalist or textualist scholars advocate a more letter-based approach, arguing that the amendment process of the Constitution necessarily forecloses broader interpretations that can be accomplished by passing an amendment.

 The Bible

-The 1st century letter of Saint Paul to the Corinthians (specifically 2 Corinthians 3:6) refers to the spirit and letter of the law.
-Though it is not quoted directly, the principle is applied using the words "spirit" and "letter" in context with the legalistic view of the Hebrew Bible.
-This is the first recorded use of the phrase.